SantoshSrinivas79/jordan-scrapes-amazon-for-products-to-sell/README.md

 Clone the repository, run `npm i`, and then `npm start` in a terminal/bash/command prompt.

+It will output an array of product objects with items like price, brand name, and total buybox vendors.

 You can adjust the criteria easily by adjusting the variables found at the top.

 There are script options to run this headless or on an ubuntu webserver.